 I provide breakfast, snack and lunches and drinks for the children.
 This is included in your weekly fee.
 The only things I do not supply as far as meals is:

-I do not provide formula for the infants or jars of baby food or infant specific snacks.
+I do not provide formula for the infants or jars of baby food.
 If you have an infant that is taking formula or specific types baby food, then you would need to maintain a supply for him/her.

 Please do not bring your child to the daycare if he or she is sick.
 Please use your best judgement if you feel that your child is too sick to be around the other children.
 Please call or text me by 8am if you're child is not coming that day.